What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 What Is Quorum Scheduling?

 You send the scheduling link.
 Six players respond.
 Saturday has four yeses.
 Sunday has three.
 Wednesday has two with an "if needed" from the Paladin.
-Standard scheduling tools show you all three dates highlighted — overlaps exist on all of them.
+Standard tools show all three dates highlighted — overlaps exist on all of them.
 But which date can you actually play?

 That depends on your quorum.